react-cosmos/react-cosmos/NEXT.md

 ```

 > Using React Native for Web?
 Run `cosmos --external-userdeps` instead of `cosmos-native` and Cosmos will mirror your fixtures on both DOM and Native renderers.

+Notes:

+- React Native blacklists `__fixtures__` dirs by default.
+Unless you configure Cosmos to use a different directory pattern, you need to [override `getBlacklistRE` in the React Native CLI config](https://github.com/skidding/jobs-done/blob/585b1c472a123c9221dfec9018c9fa1e976d715e/rn-cli.config.js).

 ## Where is my old Cosmos?